Part I - General information applicable to all priority entitlement types

 Instructions for completing the request form are found in the Priority Information Management System Support Centre.

-1.5.3 Persons with a priority entitlement identified for job opportunities or auto-clearance by the Public Service Commission
+1.5.3 Persons with a priority entitlement identified for positions or auto-clearance by the Public Service Commission

-The Priority Information Management System (the System) automatically conducts a search of registered persons with a priority entitlement, comparing them with the job requirements in the clearance request, based on:
+The Priority Information Management System (PIMS) automatically conducts a search of activated and available persons with a priority entitlement, comparing them with the job requirements in the clearance request, based on:

-If no persons with a priority entitlement are identified through this search, the System issues an automatic clearance to the organization.
+If no persons with a priority entitlement are identified through this search, PIMS issues an automatic clearance to the organization.

-As per section 8.2.6 (v) of the Priority Administration Directive, the PSC requires organizations to wait two working days after receiving an auto-clearance before making an appointment, to ensure that no person with a priority entitlement was inadvertently missed for the job opportunity.
-This allows PSC Priority Entitlements Consultant time to review the request to ensure that it was coded correctly by the organization or the PSC.
+As per subparagraph 8.2.6 (v) of the Priority Administration Directive, the PSC requires organizations to wait two working days after receiving an auto-clearance before making an appointment, to ensure that no person with a priority entitlement was inadvertently missed for the position.
+This allows the PSC time to review the request to ensure that it was coded correctly.
 Any corrections made may result in the identification of persons with a priority entitlement.

-If persons with a priority entitlement are identified through this search, the System sends an email to the organization with the names of the persons with a priority entitlement who will be informed of the job opportunity.
-The System also sends an email to persons with a priority entitlement who were identified, instructing them to communicate with the hiring organization within the time frame stipulated by the organization if they are interested in the job opportunity.
-Persons with a priority entitlement who want to be considered for a given position are not required to send a cover letter or résumé during the period indicated in the job opportunity notification.
-The hiring organization should contact the person with a priority entitlement to ask them for the required information (such as a cover letter and a résumé) and give them a reasonable deadline to submit it.
+If persons with a priority entitlement are identified through this search, PIMS notifies the organization the names of the persons with a priority entitlement who will be informed of the position.
+PIMS also notifies the persons with a priority entitlement who were identified, instructing them to communicate with the hiring organization within the time frame stipulated by the organization if they are interested in the position.
+Persons with a priority entitlement who want to be considered for a given position are not required to send a cover letter or résumé during the period indicated in the position notification.
+The hiring organization must contact the persons with a priority entitlement who have indicated an interest in the position to ask them for the required information (such as a cover letter and a résumé) and give them a reasonable deadline to submit it.

 Organizations must communicate with and assess all persons with a priority entitlement who indicate their interest in being considered for the position before assessing all others.

-1.5.4 Priority Information Management System job opportunity identification practices
+1.5.4 Priority Information Management System position identification practices

-The PSC may identify additional persons with a priority entitlement if an organization has not completed its appointment process and did not make any appointment within a reasonable period, or if there are newly registered, potentially qualified persons with a priority entitlement in the System.
+The PSC may identify additional persons with a priority entitlement if an organization has not completed its appointment process and did not make any appointment within a reasonable period, or if there are newly registered and activated, potentially qualified persons with a priority entitlement in PIMS.
 Delays in appointment may result in the PSC cancelling a priority clearance request and requiring that a new one be submitted.

 1.5.5 Assessment of persons with a priority entitlement

-It is important to ensure that persons entitled to a priority for appointment are treated fairly and that their assessment is conducted in a transparent manner and in good faith.
+It is important to ensure that persons with a priority entitlement for appointment are treated fairly and that their assessment is conducted in a transparent manner and in good faith.
 Persons with a priority entitlement must be given a reasonable opportunity to prepare for interviews, exams or other assessment methods that will be used, just as would be the case for candidates in any appointment process.

 Hiring organizations must:

-Persons with a priority entitlement who are identified for a job opportunity by the System must be assessed prior to other candidates.
+Persons with a priority entitlement who are notified about a position by PIMS must be assessed prior to other candidates.
 This is to ensure that the legislative requirement for persons with a priority entitlement to be appointed ahead of all others is maintained and to ensure fairness in their assessment by avoiding potential comparison with other candidates.

-The PSC expects the assessment and resulting feedback to persons with a priority entitlement to be conducted within 60 calendar days of a person being identified for a job opportunity.
+The PSC expects the assessment and resulting feedback to persons with a priority entitlement to be conducted within 60 calendar days of a person being notified about a for a position.
 The PSC monitors how long assessments take.
 Delays in assessments may result in the PSC cancelling a priority clearance request and requiring that a new one be submitted.

 1.5.6 Priority feedback results

-Organizations must report the assessment results through the Priority Information Management System (the System) using the Priority Feedback Form.
+Organizations must report the assessment results through the Priority Information Management System (PIMS) using the Priority Feedback Form.
 The form ensures that the assessment results are captured and maintained in PIMS for reference as necessary.

 The exact text entered in the Rationale section will be sent directly and simultaneously to:

-For persons with a priority entitlement who self-refer to term or indeterminate positions, after the form has already been submitted to the PSC, written assessment feedback is to be provided outside the System via email to the person with a priority entitlement, the PSC and the home organization.
+For persons with a priority entitlement who self-refer to specified term or indeterminate positions, after the form has already been submitted to the PSC, written assessment feedback is to be provided outside PIMS via email to the person with a priority entitlement, the PSC and the home organization.

 The feedback form must: